nagata-yoshiteru/mqtt-recorder-rs/README.md

 ### Intelligent Recording Mode (`irecord`)
 - **Topic-based directory organization**: Each topic gets its own directory hierarchy
+- **Unified all-topics recording**: By default, all topics are also recorded together in a single file for unified analysis
 - **Dual file splitting criteria**: Files are split based on message intervals (configurable timeout) OR message count (100,000 messages per file)
 - **Automatic file numbering**: When message limit is reached, files are numbered sequentially (-1, -2, -3, etc.)
 - **Per-topic timeout management**: Each topic manages its own file timeout independently